top of page

 Analyzing protein structures using geometric deep learning (GDL)

-LabSae allows biopharma companies to capture the behavior of the therapeutic designs within biological systems.
-It predicts protein-protein and drug-protein interactions and identifies potential interaction sites, including hotspots and pockets.
+LabSae allows biopharma companies to identify targets, map signaling pathways, and explore the therapeutic agents' impact on biological systems.
+It predicts protein-protein and protein-drug interactions and highlights potential interaction sites, including hotspots and pockets.

 Discover how deep learning is revolutionizing computational biology—check out our blogs!